cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 </CodeGroup>

-Copying what was done in the [previous migration section](/hands-on-exercise/4-run-in-prod/2-migration.md#governance-proposal), with one block every 5 seconds, you make a proposal to run in 15 minutes, i.e. 180 blocks.
+Copying what was done in the [previous migration section](/hands-on-exercise/4-run-in-prod/2-migration.md#governance-proposal), with one block every 5 seconds, you make a proposal to run in 15 minutes (i.e. 180 blocks).

 Find the current block height with: